AI4NextG @ ICML'26

 • Trustworthy and explainable AI in high-stakes communication systems

 We welcome contributions that push the boundaries at this unique intersection and aim to create an engaging forum for students, scholars, and practitioners worldwide to share insights, discuss progress, and chart future directions in this exciting field.
-Submission details and formatting requirements will be announced soon.
+We invite technical papers with up to 6 pages each, vision/position papers with up to 4 pages each, and demo papers with up to 2 pages each (excluding references and appendices), reviewed by our workshop program committee.
+All submissions must use the official ICML 2026 LaTeX style file.
+All double-anonymous submissions should not contain author names or identifying information.

 News